approach0/search-engine/README.md

 2. Build the code according to this documentation:
 [https://approach0.xyz/docs](https://approach0.xyz/docs/src/build.html)
+(for reproducing results, our chosen LaTeXML version is 0.8.3; revision 22db863)

 3. Create new index image (`$PROJECT` is the environment variable pointing to your cloned repository)
 ```sh